mgunnar/mgunnar/README.md

 Hi there 👋
-- ⏭ Technologist in System Analysis.
-- 🔭 I am currently working at DBServer as a software development intern since 2021-10.
+- 🔭 I am currently working at DBServer since 2021.
 - 🌱 I’m currently learning Java, Spring Framework, PHP, Angular, Node, React, Ruby on Rails, mongoDB.
 - 🤔 I’m looking for help with unit testing.
 - 📫 How to reach me: https://www.linkedin.com/in/matheusgunnar/